madewithkoji/koji-docs/docs/04_tutorials/adding_a_service.md

 You can see that we have added an additional entry, the `backend` entry.
 Let's see if it worked!

-- On the left of the editor, navigate to Advanced > Settings > Development and choose "Force Restart Project"
+- On the left of the editor, navigate to Advanced > Remote environment and choose "Force Restart Project (30 seconds)" under the Actions section

 If everything went well, you should be able to reconnect to the editor and now see a "Backend" terminal has been added to the terminals at the bottom of the screen!